 Some patients may experience swollen, sore, or bleeding gums if they have gum disease.
 While these symptoms may occur for acute reasons, you should reach out to your dental professional if they persist.

 What Treatment Can I Expect from My Dentist?

 If your dentist determines that you have periodontal disease, they will first recommend thoroughly cleaning your gums to remove the infection.
 This extensive cleaning method is called scaling and root planing.

 Gum disease that does not respond to non-invasive periodontal therapy may require oral surgery.
 This could involve stitching gum tissue tighter against the teeth to decrease the size of gum pockets and make the area easier to keep clean.

 Dentists emphasize preventative care when it comes to gum health, which includes practicing good oral hygiene habits.
 They may recommend using an antibacterial mouthwash to balance the bacteria in your mouth for persistent gum disease.

 Learn More from Your Dentist in Charlotte, NC

 Dentistry of the Queen City offers periodontal therapy and other restorative dental treatments for patients of all ages.
-Dr. Reece is a highly qualified dentist located in Charlotte, NC who also specializes in cosmetic and general dentistry.
+Dr. Reece is a highly qualified dentist in Charlotte, NC who specializes in cosmetic and general dentistry.
 To schedule an appointment with our practice, contact us online or reach our office by phone at 704.486.8911.